Out of Step (EP): Background, recording and reissues

-After a temporary break-up in 1982, Minor Threat entered Inner Ear Studios in January 1983 to record Out of Step.
+After a temporary break-up in 1982, Minor Threat entered Inner Ear Studios in January 1983 and recorded Out of Step in three days.
 The album was produced and engineered by Don Zientara.
-The lyrics on Out of Step deal mainly with friendships and problems associated with them, unlike their previous recordings which were an outlet for MacKaye's message.
-The album artwork was drawn by Cynthia Connolly.
+Many of the songs dealt with conflicts between MacKaye and other people in the Washington, D.C. punk scene, and MacKaye has gone on to state that Out of Step "very much a scene politics record."

+According to MacKaye, "Betray" initially "had (...) a really kind of unfortunate kind of funk breakdown in that song that I'm so glad never made it past the practice room.
+We were all pretty obsessed with go-go music.
+So we tried to do, like, a little go-go breakdown, but it just didn't work, obviously."

+The coda at the end of "Cashing In" was originally a separate piano-led piece the band had dubbed "Addams Family".
+During the sessions for the EP, the band decided to record the piece purely "to use up the tape," and decided to merge the two songs together.

+The album artwork was drawn by Cynthia Connolly, based on a concept by MacKaye.

+Knowing that demand for Out of Step was going to be substantial, Dischord initially pressed 3,500 copies, which almost immediately sold out.
+Most of the band were dissatisfied with the mix, and opted to remix it, despite MacKaye's objections.
+This second mix was used for all vinyl copies of the EP until the former members of Minor Threat decided to revert to the original mix, starting with Complete Discography.

 In May–June 1983, Southern Studios founder John Loder traveled from England to New York where Minor Threat would play a show, and there he offered the band to release Out of Step in the UK.
 The band knew that he was working with Crass which led them to accept the offer, starting a long-standing relationship between Dischord Records and Southern Studios.

 The first vinyl pressing of the album (with plain black cover) appears on the Complete Discography compilation.
 After the second pressing, the band remixed the album and this version remained in print on vinyl until the 2000s.
 The latter is distinguishable by a colored stripe with suggested retail price across the front, and "Dischord 10 UK" and "Utopia" in the dead wax.
 The biggest differences between the original mix and the remixed version are in the songs "Out of Step" and the initially untitled "Cashing In".

 In the mid-2000s, the album was remastered on vinyl by Chicago Mastering Service, with no stripe.

+In 2022, while digitizing master tracks in Inner Ear Studios, MacKaye and Zientara discovered re-recorded versions of Minor Threat songs "In My Eyes" and "Filler".
+These versions were recorded so the band could hear what they would sound like with both Lyle Preslar and Brian Baker on guitar and had been forgotten about.
+Those recordings were released alongside "Addams Family" on a 7-inch as Out of Step Outtakes.